rogadev/viu-career-outlooks/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for details on:

+- Development workflow
+- Branch strategy
+- Testing requirements
+- Code review process

+### Quick Start for Contributors

+1. Fork the repository
+2. Clone your fork
+3. Switch to dev branch: `git checkout dev`
+4. Create your feature branch: `git checkout -b feature/amazing-feature`
+5. Follow our [Contributing Guide](./CONTRIBUTING.md) for next steps